Robo3D/User-Manuals/docs/source/R2/getting started/index.rst

 It is necessary connecting Robo R2 to your Wi-Fi network.
 Doing so provides you with necessary updates that allows for a more enjoyable 3D printing experience.

-.. note:: You can also use the provided Ethernet cable (LAN) to connect Robo R2 directly to your Wi-Fi network.
+.. note:: You can also use an Ethernet cable (LAN) to connect Robo R2 directly to your Wi-Fi network.

 Wi-Fi Configuration
 ---------------